-Extending for a second1 semester:
+Extending for a second semester:

 - You should first consult with the program provider. - If the program provider indicates that an extension is possible, you should discuss your plans with your major advisor(s).
-You'll need to consider how an extension will affect the completion of your major and other graduation requirements. - If your advisor(s) approve(s) of your change in plans, you and your advisor should then email the Director of CGSE (see contact details on the inside of the front cover of this handbook).
-The Director of CGSE will give official approval to extend for another semester, and the Center for Global Study and Engagement will notify other campus offices of your change in status.
+You'll need to consider how an extension will affect the completion of your major and other graduation requirements. - If your advisor(s) approve(s) of your change in plans, you and your advisor should then email the CGSE.
+The CGSE will give official approval to extend for another semester.